Maryland College Investment Plan Account Holder FAQs

 For additional information on College Investment Plan tax benefits for Maryland taxpayers, please refer to Maryland Income Tax Administrative Release No. 32, which can be obtained at www.marylandtaxes.com or by calling 1-800-MD-TAXES.

 Distributions from Your Account

-Q: How can I remove funds from my Account?
+Q: How can I receive a Distribution?